TimWSpence/blog/posts/2021-01-12-threading-best-practices-cats-effect.md

 `local` is like `evalOn` in allowing us to locally change the execution context, but it will be restored to the previous value afterwards.

+### Auto-yielding

+Auto-yielding is not supported in CE2 as yielding requires re-enqueuing the fiber on a global queue and waiting for it to be re-scheduled.
+This is too expensive to be inserted automatically.
+If you have a tight CPU-bound loop then you should insert `IO.shift` where appropriate whilst ensuring that the implicit `ContextShift` is the one that represents the compute pool.

 ### Obtaining a handle to the compute pool

 Another unfortunate wart is that it is very difficult to obtain a handle to `IOApp's`